Saltwater Fishing Licenses

 - You are a Florida resident who is a member of the United States Armed Forces, who is not stationed in this state, while on leave for 30 days or less, upon submission of orders.

-- Residents who are 100% disabled may present authorized disability statements, signed by a Florida physician, to the Tax Collector’s office.
-Upon approval by the Florida Fish and Wildlife Conservation Commission, an exemption card will be issued and renewable every five years by the commission and mailed to the applicant.
+- Residents who are 100% disabled may present Certification by the U.S. Social Security Administration or Certification by U.S. Dept. of Veterans Affairs to the Tax Collector’s office.
+Upon approval an exemption card will be issued and renewable every two years for Social Security and every five years for Veterans.
+Licenses received immediately.

 A Saltwater license is required for —